cliffordEmmanuel/bigspark-take-home/README.md

 - Deciding on the loading strategy:

 For all the datasets, the ff observations were made which informed the loading strategy:
-1. 3 of the datasets didn't have any form of scd tracking for each batch namely:
+1. For these datasets, every suceeding batch contained data from the previous batch, hence a truncate and load strategy was used for each batch.
     - customer
     - household_demographics
     - customer_address

-    So Scd type 2 was implemented and 2 columns: *start_date*, and *end_date* were added to the table.

-2. 5 tables however had a *rec_start_date* `rec_end_date* indicating that some kind of scd was already  done.
-So a truncate and load strategy was taken.
     - date_dim
     - time_dim
     - item
     - store
     - promotion

-    So one column: *batched_at* was added to show the current batch loaded.

-3. For the store_sales which is the fact table and append loading strategy was used.
+2. For the store_sales which is the fact table and append loading strategy was used.

 - Created a pyspark script (spark-app/stretch_task5.py) that does the following: